 Who uses digital experience analytics?

-That’s partially because every team in your organization affects user experiences on digital platforms.
+That's because every team in your organization affects user experiences on digital platforms.
 Here are some examples of the types of teams that can use digital experience analytics:

 The marketing team, which prepares customers for what to expect, can use experience analytics and qualitative data from session replay to bring the right audience to your site or app